nottaro/littleroot/content/11Physics/Waves.md

 - Waves: The transfer of energy from one place to another without the net displacement of matter
 	- I.e. after energy is transferred, there is no displacement of matter
-- Mechanical waves: transfer energy from one place to another without the net place of another, but requires a medium to propagate
+- Mechanical waves: transfer energy from one place to another without the net displacement of matter, but requires a medium to propagate
 	- The particles in the medium vibrate back and forth about fixed positions (equilibrium position)
 - Transverse waves: particles vibrate perpendicular to the direction of energy flow, e.g. water, electromagnetic waves
 - Longitudinal waves: particles vibrate along straight lines parallel to the direction of the energy flow